NixOS/nixpkgs/doc/languages-frameworks/texlive.section.md

   ])
   ```

-- All packages distributed by TeX Live, which contains most of CTAN, are available and can be found under `texlive.pkgs`:
+- All packages distributed by TeX Live, which contains most of CTAN, and by [tlcontrib](https://contrib.texlive.info/) are available and can be found under `texlive.pkgs`:
   ```ShellSession
   $ nix repl
   nix-repl> :l <nixpkgs>